jnels4/nfl_predictions/README.md

 - Javascript
 - HTML
 - Display winning percentage for home/away team
-- Allow useer to choose the home/away from drop down
+- Allow user to choose the home/away from drop down
 - Display total games historically played by these teams for the given combination
 - Link stadium (based on home team), display current local weather for stadium (weather API)